aabarmin/epam-microservices-training-2020/README.md

 ## Tasks and statutes

+This list of features is not completed, I assume it'll be updated during the development but for now it could be considered as a starting point.

+Development is expected to be going in separated branches using the GitFlow strategy.

 ### Feature 1 - not started

 Create a new multi-module Apache Maven project with the following modules: